MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 to update the top.xdc file.

 ## Clock domain crossing
-It seems that the math functions should run at a faster clock rate than 50 MHz, so I've added a new Math clock (currently at 100 MHz) to the Clock and Reset module.
+It seems that the math functions should be able to run at a faster clock rate than 50 MHz, so I've added a new Math clock (currently at 100 MHz) to the Clock and Reset module.
 Furthermore, I've added Clock Domain Crossings in the top module between the Ethernet clock and the Math clock.
 This Clock Domain Crossing is implemented as a fifo in the file wide\_fifo.vhd and takes the wide data bus as both input and output.

 ## Math module
 In the top module, the inverter module is replaced by a math module, and a new